-3. Define a clear keyword strategy and plan Search Engine Optimization (SEO)Many website localization efforts are delayed in time, causing a great deal of frustration because decision makers only decide on multilingual SEO once translating the website has finished.
+3. Define a clear keyword strategy and plan Search Engine Optimization (SEO)Many website localization processes are delayed in time, causing a great deal of frustration because decision-makers only decide on multilingual SEO once translating the website has finished.
 This is a huge planning mistake.
 Any doctor will tell you that it is better to prevent than to cure.
-Effective multilingual SEO requires several actions by your web developers.
+Effective multilingual SEO requires several actions from your web developers.
 So please never forget:

-- Respect each engine in each region.
-Google is king in the West, but Yandex is still the preferred search engine in Russia and it is becoming popular in other countries like Turkey.
+- Remember the different engines in different regions.
+Google is king in the West, but Yandex is still the preferred search engine in Russia and it is becoming popular in other countries, like Turkey.
 Baidu is the indisputable search king in China.
-Also, focusing your strategy on Google may make you disappear in Yahoo results or Bing results.
-Yahoo is still a very respected engine and service in Japan, whereas Google’s privacy issues are viewed with suspicion in a country where privacy matters.
+Also, focusing your strategy on Google may make you disappear from Yahoo or Bing results.
+Yahoo is still a very respected engine and service in Japan, whereas Google’s privacy issues are viewed with suspicion in a country where privacy is a very big deal.

-- Monitor search engine updates – All search engines try to improve and update their search results algorithms.
-It is true that good content and friendly design are key and will never go out of fashion, but some periodic SEO strategy updates are necessary to maintain your ranking healthy.
+- Monitor search engine updates.
+All search engines try to improve and update their search algorithms.
+It is true that good content and friendly design are key and will never go out of fashion, but some periodic SEO strategy updates are necessary to maintain a healthy ranking.